KwesiLovesTech/KwesiLovesTech/README.md

-#### 👋 Hi, I'm Kwesi, an AWS Cloud Engineer / Solution Architect.
+#### 👋 Hi, I'm Kwesi, an AWS Cloud Engineer / DevOps Engineer.

 I love making cloud tech simple and sharing knowledge.
 Currently

-diving into AWS solutions, focusing on cloud architecture, serverless, and
+diving into AWS solutions, focusing on cloud architecture.

-containers.
 Also into DevOps tools, Automation, and Cloud Security.

 <!--